-This section sets out our 2020/21 performance across the core integration indicators.
+This section sets out our 2021/22 performance across the core integration indicators.
 There are 19 indicators identified within the core suite and they comprise:

-- 9 (numbers 1-9) which relate to the Health and Care Experience (HACE) survey of service users which was last undertaken in 2019, published in late 2020; - 10 (numbers 11-20) which relate to activity-based data and are collected monthly and used substantively in terms of regular performance management and reporting.
+- 9 (Numbers 1-9) which relate to the Health and Care Experience (HACE) survey of service users which was last undertaken in 2019, published in late 2020. - 10 (Numbers 11 20) which relate to activity based data and are collected monthly and used substantively in terms of regular performance management and reporting.

 During 2020/21, the COVID-19 pandemic fundamentally changed the demand for services as well as the way in which services could be safely provided.
 These significant changes in demand, activity and capacity must be borne in mind when considering performance during 2020/21 compared to previous years.
 Making comparisons to Scotland remains valuable however as with any other year, the unique demographic and geographic challenges facing Perth and Kinross means that a more specific benchmarking group would provide a more useful comparison.
-The work to identify and benchmark with appropriate partners is ongoing, although this was delayed in 2020/21 as we prioritised our pandemic response.
+The work to identify and benchmark with appropriate partners is ongoing, delayed in 2020/21 by the pandemic.

 Table 2 summarises our performance compared to the rest of Scotland.
-Overall, our performance is in line with or better that the Scottish average.
+Overall, our performance is in line with or better that the Scotlish average.